CotardSyndrome/CompleteSuicideManual-En/English/chapter_1.md

 There was once a question: "Should I stop stimulants, or should I stop my life?"
 The correct answer should be "I should stop my life by stimulants."

-Immediately after the Second World War, the drug that started a stimulant craze was commercially sold under the name "Hiropon".[^hiropon] Today it is called "Shabu" or "Speed" and is widely used by gangsters and even club youths, and it is this recreational drugs that still occupies the throne of the Japanese recreational drugs industry.
+Immediately after the Second World War, the drug that started a stimulant craze was commercially sold under the name "Hiropon" (ヒロポン).[^hiropon] Today it is called "Shabu" (シャブ) or "Speed" (スピード) and is widely used by gangsters and even club youths, and it is this recreational drugs that still occupies the throne of the Japanese recreational drugs industry.
 Amphetamine (amphetamine) is mainly used in Europe and the United States, and the inventor of methamphetamine (Hiropon) is a Japanese, and it later became widely spread around the world and became Japan's representative recreational drugs.
-It might as well be said that Hiropon means "love of work" in Greek.
+It might as well be said that Hiropon means "love of work" in Greek (Φιλόπονος filóponos).

 [^hiropon]:
-    During the Second World War hiropon was given by the military to fighter pilots and the signal corps in order to help them stay awake and alert.
+    During the Second World War, hiropon was given by the military to fighter pilots and the signal corps in order to help them stay awake and alert.
 After 1945, the large military stockpiles of methamphetamine found their way onto the black market.
 With society in chaos, drug abuse spread rapidly and a hiropon epidemic emerged.
 The introduction of a comprehensive anti-drug package in the mid-1950s, including stricter laws, resulted in that abuse having been almost totally eradicated by 1957.

     Edström, Bert.
 "The forgotten success story: Japan and the methamphetamine problem."
 Japan Forum.
 Vol. 27.
 No. 4.
 Routledge, 2015.